snap-one/docs-driverworks-xml/source/includes/30_actions/_30-param.md

 [`<params>`][1]

 The param element contains the definition of a single parameter used by the Action’s Command.
+In the example, a parameter named outlet is used by the LUA function AddRelays to support the Add and Connect Relays Action.

 ### Example